bananaljabri/bananAljabri_chatbot/README.md

-The model accuracy is 100% because we use very small data size
+The model accuracy is 100% because we use a very small data size

   ![image](https://user-images.githubusercontent.com/81714161/130337784-e6987d32-6357-40e9-b8ef-2b65a3053a9e.png)